coreruleset/documentation/content/configuring/anomaly_scoring.md

 ### Early Blocking

-Early blocking is an optional setting which allows blocking decisions to be made earlier than usual.
+Early blocking is an optional setting which can be enabled to allow blocking decisions to be made earlier than usual.

 As summarized previously, anomaly scoring mode works like so: